 Vikings' Laquon Treadwell: Three receptions Sunday

-Treadwell had three receptions for 11 yards on three targets in Sunday's win at the Jets.
+Treadwell had three receptions for 25 yards on five targets in Sunday's loss to the Saints.

-Despite Aldrick Robinson catching a touchdown, Treadwell remains the No. 3 receiver as he played 51 snaps on offense compared to eight for Robinson.
-However, the offense has few targets for receivers outside of Adam Thielen and Stefon Diggs.
+Treadwell has been a consistent minor factor in the offense with three or four receptions in each of the last seven games.
+However, he continues to make maddening negative plays as well as he had a 15-yard penalty for throwing his helmet at a critical time in Sunday's loss.

 More News